ecmwf/earthkit-data/docs/source/concepts/field/field.rst

 Fields are created automatically when reading data through :py:func:`~earthkit.data.from_source` and are normally accessed as members of a :py:class:`~earthkit.data.core.fieldlist.FieldList`.
-See :ref:`fieldlist_concept` for how to work with collections of fields.
+Refer to the :ref:`FieldList concept page <fieldlist_concept>` for a full description of how to select, iterate over, and manipulate collections of fields.

 .. _field_concept_component-metadata: